carlosplanchon/indexisinlist/README.md

 # indexisinlist
-*Python3 module to know if an index exists on a list.*
+*Python3 module to check if an index exists on a list.*

 ## Installation
 ### Install with pip